ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

 2. Prove that User B can target User A's account but can't do anything with {{site.data.keyword.registrylong_notm}} yet:

-    1. Log in as User B, and run the following command to target User A's account, where _`<YourAccountID>`_ is User A's Account ID:
+    1. Log in as User B and target User A's account by running the following command, where _`<YourAccountID>`_ is User A's Account ID:

         ```
         ibmcloud login -c <YourAccountID>